BehzadBozorgtabar/LTS5-ADAS-ME-tool/README.md

 	Requirements:
 			- the video files have to be .avi ones
-			- the data associated files have to be .csv files or .smb ones
+			- the data files have to be .csv files or .smb ones
-			- the name of a video file and its associated data file has to be the same
+			- for a csv file, you must import the associated video file beside

 2. Libraries requirements: